galvez/universify-test/README.md

 # universify-test

-`universify` is an upcoming SSR microframework from the @fastify team.
+`universify` is an upcoming SSR microframework.

 It is ESM-first, built 100% on ESM code, including the CLI.